anirbanbasu/dqa/README.md

 The following environment variables are all optional.
  - `APP_LOG_LEVEL`: The general log level of the DQA app.
 Defaults to `INFO`.
  - `DQA_MCP_SERVER_TRANSPORT`, `FASTMCP_HOST` and `FASTMCP_PORT`: These specify the transport type, the host and port for the built-in MCP server of DQA.
 The default values are `stdio`, `localhost` and `8000` respectively.
+ - `HTTPX_TIMEOUT`: This specifies the timeout value in seconds a HTTP client will wait for the server to respond before raising an error.
+This applies, for example, to the communication timeout between the web frontend or CLI frontend to the A2A endpoint(s).
+Default value is 120 (seconds).
  - `LLM_CONFIG_FILE` and `MCP_CONFIG_FILE`: These specify where the LLM and MCP configurations These default to `conf/llm.json` and `conf/mcp.json` respectively.
  - [Gradio environment variables](https://www.gradio.app/guides/environment-variables) to configure the DQA web app.
 However, MCP server (not to be confused with DQA's built-in MCP server), server-side rendering (SSR) mode, API, Progressive Web App (PWA), analytics and public sharing will be disabled, irrespective of what is specified through the environment variables.
  - `PREFECT_API_URL`: This can be used to specify the Prefect Cloud API URL (in which case, you must set the `PREFECT_API_KEY`, see details) or the local self-hosted API URL at `http://localhost:4200/api`.
 The default value is None, which _will turn off Durable Agents_!